Calvary: Church of the Holy Sepulchre

 The traditional location of Golgotha derives from its identification by Queen Mother Helena, mother of Constantine the Great, in 325.
 Less than 45 m away, Helena also identified the location of the tomb of Jesus and claimed to have discovered the True Cross; her son, Constantine, then built the Church of the Holy Sepulchre around the whole site.
 In 333, the author of the Itinerarium Burdigalense, entering from the east, described the result:

 On the left hand is the little hill of Golgotha where the Lord was crucified.
-About a stone's throw from thence is a vault [crypta] wherein his body was laid, and rose again on the third day.
+About a stone's throw thence is a vault [crypta] wherein his body was laid, and rose again on the third day.
 There, at present, by the command of the Emperor Constantine, has been built a basilica; that is to say, a church of wondrous beauty.

 Various archeologists have proposed alternative sites within the Church as locations of the crucifixion.
 Nazénie Garibian de Vartavan argued that the now-buried Constantinian basilica's altar was built over the site.